prithwi/how_not2_flu/README.md

 # Strain Deviations

-Similar to surveillane deviations, there could be deviations in ILI patterns for different strains that is broadly encompassed by the term ILI.
+Similar to surveillance deviations, there could be deviations in ILI patterns for different strains that is broadly encompassed by the term ILI.

 Strain estimates can be obtained from `WHO NREVSS` (which is a lab based